 We have an extensive portfolio of evaluations of programs focused on after-school services, youth workforce development, youth leadership, and civic activism and youth organizing.
 Almost all these programs serve low-income youth of color, youth at risk of school dropout, or other vulnerable populations (e.g. LGBTQQ youth).

-SPR has a wealth of experience conducting evaluations of programs that promote youth development among vulnerable and ethnically diverse populations.
-We have conducted multi-level evaluations of major national youth initiatives, captured best practices and lessons learned from innovative youth leadership and activism programs around the country, and developed comprehensive frameworks to measure outcomes for youth participants and their communities.
+SPR has conducted multi-level evaluations of major national youth initiatives, captured best practices and lessons learned from innovative youth programs around the country, provided technical assistance to youth programs around the use of evaluation, and developed comprehensive frameworks to measure outcomes for youth participants and their communities.

 San Francisco Department of Children, Youth, and Their Families: Evaluation of Specialized Teen, Youth-Led Organizing, and Youth-Led Philanthropy Programs

 SPR assessed the performance, quality, and outcomes of San Francisco’s Department of Children, Youth, and Their Families (DCYF) specialized teen and youth empowerment programs from April 2012 to January 2015.
 Through its funding for specialized teen, youth-led organizing, and youth-led philanthropy programing, DCYF seeks to ensure that teenagers are engaged productively in afterschool activities and that they have opportunities to play a prominent and valued role within their schools, organizations, and in the broader San Francisco community.
 DCYF’s teen programs are designed to support youth leadership, to provide choices that allow young people to pursue and develop personal interests (e.g., arts, community engagement), and to help youth to achieve concrete goals.